healthy-chicken-saladeers/rag_detective/docs/endpoints_vector_store.md

 ## Combined Overview

 This API is designed for querying a vector store through the FastAPI framework.
-The service not only allows users to retrieve lists of website addresses and related timestamps stored in the vector store, but it also facilitates the retrieval of question-answering results using a Retrieve and Generate (RAG) methodology applied to vectorized data.
+The service not only allows users to retrieve lists of website addresses and related timestamps stored in the vector store, but it also facilitates the retrieval of question-answering results using Retreival Augmented Generatil (RAG) methodology applied to vectorized data.
+Once the relevant information is retrieved from the Weaviate vector store, it is prepended to the prompt using the `LlamaIndex` library.
 Built to handle both GraphQL and prompt-driven queries, the API manages asynchronous requests, background tasks for post-processing, streaming responses to the client, and provides a versatile interface for extracting and processing structured data from vectorized sources.

 ## API Endpoints